hashicorp/terraform-provider-google/website/docs/r/redis_instance.html.markdown

   (Optional)
   Fractions of seconds in nanoseconds.
 Must be from 0 to 999,999,999.

-<a name="nested_maintenance_schedule"></a>The `maintenance_schedule` block supports:

-* `start_time` -
-  (Output)
-  Output only.
-The start time of any upcoming scheduled maintenance for this instance.
-  A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.

-* `end_time` -
-  (Output)
-  Output only.
-The end time of any upcoming scheduled maintenance for this instance.
-  A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.

-* `schedule_deadline_time` -
-  (Output)
-  Output only.
-The deadline that the maintenance schedule start time can not go beyond, including reschedule.
-  A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: